-Sightseeing in the Spanish capital ranges from a visit to the Prado Museum or the Royal Palace to a tour of its streets and squares to a flamenco show or hire one of the excursions that can be done from Madrid to places like Toledo, El Escorial or Segovia.
+Tourism in the Spanish capital ranges from a visit to the Prado Museum or the Royal Palace to a tour of its streets and squares to a flamenco show or hire one of the excursions that can be made from Madrid to places like Toledo, El Escorial or Segovia.
 These are the 20 things you can not miss on your trip to Madrid.

 1. Soak up history with a guided tour through the center of Madrid

-The most authentic experience of any city is to walk through it.
-This is the most effective way to get close to the charm of the city and to get to know its history through its squares, buildings and monuments.
+The most authentic experience of any city is to walk around it.
+This is the most effective way to get close to the charm of the city and to know its history through its squares, buildings and monuments.

 You can discover the historic center, the Barrio de las Letras, or the mythical bars of the city on a tour accompanied by an expert guide who will tell you interesting stories and give you tips for your trip.

-2. Stroll around the Retiro on a sunny morning
+2. Stroll through the Retiro on a sunny morning

 El Retiro is probably one of the most beautiful parks in Spain.
 Each of its areas is different, but all of them have in common the delicacy and order with which this park, which is, in turn, the lung of the center of the capital, is cared for.